We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Cast iron is the strongest material for kitchen sinks, making it the most sought-after sink material for busy households.
 But, this material is often very expensive and heavy, so welcome alternatives that provide the same excellent durability are stainless steel, fireclay, and granite composite.

 Nonporous and high-gloss finishes are stain-resistant and easy to maintain, which is why we recommend porcelain, ceramic, stainless steel, and fireclay for sinks.
-Each of these options is easy to maintain with soap and water and will not require too much scrubbing or maintenance.
+Each of these options is easy to clean with soap and water and will not require too much scrubbing or maintenance.

 Kitchen sinks typically come in stainless steel, granite, cast iron coated with enamel, fireclay, or man-made composites.
 Stainless steel sinks are the most popular because of their contemporary look and durability, but the best material for your kitchen depends on style, budget, and personal preferences.